zhon/street_address_ext/README.md

 # StreetAddressExt

-StreetAddress is a thin wrapper around gem [street-address](https://github.com/derrek/street-address)
+StreetAddresExt is a thin wrapper around gem [street-address](https://github.com/derrek/street-address)

-In fact, it gives you StreetAddress::Address
+In fact, parse returns a ``StreetAddress::US::Address``

 with